MttMustafa/listing-order-data/README.md

 How it relates to my previous knowledge:

 I have been working with JavaScript about 2 years.
-So, being familiar to the language and my overall knowledge about interacting with DOM helped a lot
+So, being familiar to the language and my overall knowledge about interacting with DOM helped a lot.

-I learned backend side of the JS more recently and while working with it, I got familiar with working JSON from interacting APIs which most of them use data stored in JSON format.
+I learned backend side of the JS more recently.
+While working with the Node, I got familiar with working JSON from interacting web APIs.
+This experience also helped extracting and using JSON data in this task.